abbott567/blog/src/posts/error-messages-are-not-funny/post.md

 If you’re truly doing user centred design, only ask for information that is essential.
 By forcing people to enter a mobile number for marketing purposes, you are designing for the needs of the business.
 This will make people drop out before paying you any money.

-A solution is to not ask for the mobile number, or at the very east make it optional and tell the user exactly why you want it.
+A solution is to not ask for the mobile number, or at the very least make it optional and tell the user exactly why you want it.

 ## Assuming personality